Connect with us

 Image: KnowTechie

-Every year since 2015, Amazon has held a special Prime member appreciation sale.
-Prime Day is its name, and it’s an exclusive shopping event for Amazon Prime members only.
+Every year since 2015, Amazon has held a special sale for very special customers.
+Prime Day is its name, and it’s an exclusive-only shopping event for Amazon Prime members.

 So, when is Amazon Prime Day?